parka25/Python_Learning_Exercises/README.md

-# Test-Project
+# Project_Folders
-This is the first project.
+Somw of my works I have done in the past years